About the Shining Mountains Chapter

 Working for a Greater Great Burn

 Spanning the rugged Montana/Idaho border between I-90 and Highway 12, the Great Burn is a 252,000-acre wonderland of open ridges, alpine lakes, gnarled whitebark, and old growth cedar.
 Our volunteers are working to shape future National Forest management to ensure it'll stay wild.
 We speak up at public meetings, host local events, and encourage people to visit Missoula's backyard wildlands.
-To get involved or to get your hands on the chapter's new Great Burn Wilderness Area Map, email interim conservation director Amy Robinson.
+To get involved or to get your hands on the chapter's new Great Burn Wilderness Area Map, email conservation director Amy Robinson.

 Wilderness Book Group